Federico Beltrán Masses: Hollywood connections

 Surviving photographic archives show Beltrán Masses with Charlie Chaplin, (Note: Charlie Chaplin bought at least one painting by him, still with the Chaplin heirs.) the Hearst newspaper columnist Louella Parsons, the actress Merle Oberon, screen legend Douglas Fairbanks Senior and his son Douglas Fairbanks Junior, Sylvia Ashley, Pola Negri, (Note: At Negri's request, Beltrán Masses painted a portrait of her with Rudolf Valentino playing the guitar behind her, completed c.
 1930.
 After Negri failed to pay for the painting, Beltrán sued her for $5,000.
 At the time, Negri was married to Prince Serge Mdivani, from whom she was seeking a divorce; although a temporary reconciliation delayed the lawsuit, the case was eventually settled.) and Gloria Swanson, whom he also painted, among other Hollywood personalities.

+Beltrán Masses painted two large-scale portraits of Rudolph Valentino, each 221 × 130 cm.
+Caballero Jerezano shows him in gaucho dress against a nocturnal landscape; Dawn Le Faucon Noir shows him as a medieval crusader, a woman kneeling beside him.

 Beltrán Masses' later connections with French cinema were cemented by the inclusion of twelve paintings and three drawings in the 1934 film, Le Rosaire, staged by Gaston Ravel and Tony Lekain.

 Years after Beltrán Masses's brief time in Hollywood, friends such as Davies, Hearst, Fairbanks, and Joan Crawford still visited him in Paris during the 1930s.